dangaiden/dns_proxy/Readme.md

 It will be recommeended to deploy it as a micro-service becuase it can escalate quickly and without issues and it doesn't have any more dependencies either as it can run independently.

-I would suggest to deploy it as a service in Kubernetes and exposing the port the container is using because in this way, as Kubernetes provides DNS by default on each service, the applications can point to that service and as a result, the DNS proxy will handle the traffic between the applications' containers and the upstream DNS server.
+I would suggest to deploy it as a service in Kubernetes and exposing the port the container is using because in this way, as Kubernetes provides DNS by default on each service, the applications can configure their name servers to that service (Proxy's service name) and as a result, the DNS proxy will handle the traffic between the applications' containers and the upstream DNS server securely.